 How To Clean The Garage Door Springs

-Cleaning the garage door springs is an easy way to extend the life of your garage door.
-First, disconnect the door manually to stay safe.
-Wipe down the springs with a cloth to remove dirt and grime.
-Be careful, as the springs are under high tension.
-After cleaning, apply a garage door lubricant to the springs, rollers, and hinges.
-This helps keep your garage door operating smoothly and reduces wear on the parts.
+Cleaning the Garage Door springs is an easy way to extend the life of your system.
+First, disconnect the door manually to ensure safety.
+Wipe down the springs with a cloth to remove dirt and grime—be cautious, as they are under high tension.
+After cleaning, apply a door lubricant to the springs, rollers, and hinges.
+This maintenance step keeps the system operating smoothly and reduces wear on the parts.

 When to Seek Professional Garage Door Service

-While regular garage door maintenance can fix many issues, some problems need a garage door professional.
-If you notice frayed cables, broken springs, or if the garage door makes loud or strange noises, it’s time to call a service technician.
+While regular maintenance can fix many issues, some problems need a professional.
+If you notice frayed cables, or broken springs, or if the garage door makes loud or strange noises, it’s time to call a service technician.
 Trying to fix these parts yourself can be dangerous because of the high tension in the springs and cables.